Quebec Autoroute 35: History

-First constructed in the 1960s, A-35 is currently a 40 km long, 4-lane spur route linking Saint-Jean-sur-Richelieu to Autoroute 10.
-By 1966, 16 km connecting the A-10 in Chambly with Route 104 in Iberville were opened to traffic.
-Another 3 km of A-35 from Route 104 to its terminus with Route 133 were completed in 1967.
+First constructed in the 1960s, Autoroute 35 is currently a 50 km long, 4-lane highway linking Route 133 in Saint-Armand with Autoroute 10 in Chambly, passing through Saint-Jean-sur-Richelieu.
+The initial 16 km of A-35 were opened in 1966, connecting the A-10 in Chambly with Route 104 in Iberville.
+Another 3 km of A-35 from Route 104 to Route 133 southeast of Iberville were completed in 1967.
 Completion of the entire length of A-35 had been scheduled for that year in time for Expo 67, but the province instead focused on expediting construction of autoroutes and approach roads to the Expo site.

 For many years, the A-35 featured at-grade intersections with St-Raphael Road and St-Andre Road in Saint-Luc.
 These intersections were closed in 1999; the St-Andre Road intersection was converted into a partial cloverleaf interchange, while St-Raphael Road was dead-ended on either side of the A-35.

 A federal-provincial funding agreement provided for the completion of the A-35 to Interstate 89 at the U.S. border.
 The project's objectives were to improve economic links between Quebec and New England, reduce traffic on Route 133 (which was ill-equipped for the traffic it carried) and improve quality of life in the region.

 Construction of the A-35 extension began in 2009 between Saint-Alexandre and Saint-Sébastien.
 Construction of the 37.9 km extension was divided into four phases.
 The first sections (both Phase I and Phase II) of new highway between Saint-Jean-sur-Richelieu and Highway 133 to Saint-Sébastien were opened to traffic on October 8, 2014.

-On June 10, 2019, Federal and provincial government officials announced plans to extend Quebec's Highway 35 by nearly 9 km in the southbound direction (Phase III), extending Highway 35 from Route 133 in Saint-Sébastien to the junction of Route 133 and chemin Champlain and du Moulin in Saint-Armand.
-This work began in 2020, and by December 2023 the majority of Phase III had been completed, including an overpass for Route 202 over Highway 35 in Pike River.
+On June 10, 2019, federal and provincial government officials announced plans to extend Quebec's Highway 35 by nearly 9 km in the southbound direction (Phase III), extending Highway 35 from Route 133 in Saint-Sébastien to the junction of Route 133 and chemin Champlain and du Moulin in Saint-Armand.
+This work began in 2020, and by December 2023, the majority of Phase III had been completed, including an overpass for Route 202 over Highway 35 in Pike River.
 However, the bridge over Rivière-aux-Brochets was not finished for several months due to a supply chain issue with steel beams.
 An overpass with Route 133 passing over Highway 35, an interchange at the junction of Highway 35, Champlain Road and Route 133 at Saint-Armand, and a roundabout built just to the northeast of that at the intersection of Route 133 and Champlain and Moulin roads in Saint-Armand, were opened to traffic on October 11, 2023.The opening of the new highway for traffic was on September 3, 2025.